Telling us your location makes it easier for us to provide accurate admission requirements.

 Sample Courses: Introduction to Business, Business Communications, Principles of Marketing, Operations Management, Microeconomics, Macroeconomics, Introduction to Econometric Methods, International Economics: Trade Theory and Policy

-Specialization Options: Accounting, Human Resources, International Business, Finance, Supply Chain and Business Analytics, Marketing, Strategy and Entrepreneurship
+Specialization Options: Accounting, Business Analytics and Supply Chain Management, Human Resources, International Business, Finance, Marketing, Strategy and Entrepreneurship

 Career Tracks: Government and public policy analyst, commercial banker, market research analyst, financial advisor, economic researcher